Rapid multi-mode trapped-ion laser cooling in a phase-stable standing wave: Experimental system

-Figure~\ref{fig:Ion trap device}c shows a schematic of the trap zone and beam configuration used in this work, with waveguide channels and couplers for photoionization ($\lambda=375$ and 422 nm), optical transition coherent control (729 nm), repump (854 and 866 nm), and laser cooling (397 nm).
-Two grating couplers (`SW1' and `SW2') fed by the same $1 \times 2$ multi-mode interferometer (MMI) splitter emit at $\theta = 60^\circ$ from the trap normal to intersect 50 $\mu$m above the trap surface, forming a phase-stable $\lambda=397$~nm SW in the $x-y$ plane.
-These are oriented at $45^\circ$ to the trap axis $\hat{\bm{x}}$ to produce wave-vector components along the axial and both radial motional modes, and a $\hat{\bm\pi}$-polarized field when fed with quasi-TE waveguide modes.
-A separate coupler oriented $34^\circ$ to the trap axis delivers the RW EIT probe ($\hat{\bm \pi}$) beam, while the EIT pump ($\hat{\bm\sigma}_+$) beam is delivered via conventional free-space optics parallel to the magnetic field.
+Figure~\ref{fig:Ion trap device}c shows a schematic of the trap zone and beam configuration used in this work, with waveguide channels and couplers for wavelengths used for photoionization ($\lambda=375$ and 422 nm), optical transition coherent control (729 nm), repumping (854 and 866 nm), and state preparation, laser cooling, and readout (397 nm).
+Two grating couplers (`SW1' and `SW2') fed by the same $1 \times 2$ multi-mode interferometer (MMI) splitter emit at $\theta = 60^\circ$ from the trap normal to intersect 50 \textmu m above the trap surface, forming a phase-stable $\lambda=397$~nm SW in the $x-y$ plane.
+These are oriented along a line at $-45^\circ$ to the trap axis $\hat{\bm{x}}$ to produce wave-vector components along the axial and both radial motional modes, and a $\hat{\bm\pi}$-polarized field when fed with quasi-TE waveguide modes given the orientation of the quantizing magnetic field.
+A separate coupler oriented $-34^\circ$ to the trap axis delivers the RW EIT probe beam, also approximately $\hat{\bm \pi}$-polarized.
+For EIT cooling, these $\bm{\hat\pi}$-polarized fields couple $\Sp$ and $\Pp$, while the $\hat{\bm\sigma}_+$-polarized beam serving as the EIT ``pump" coupling $\Sm$ and $\Pp$ is delivered via free-space optics and propagates along the magnetic field direction.
 An optical microscope image of the fabricated trap zone is shown in Fig.~\ref{fig:Ion trap device}d, with scanning electron microscope images of the waveguide features shown in Fig.~\ref{fig:levstruc_wavelengths}a and b, respectively.
-Fig.~\ref{fig:levstruc_wavelengths}c shows measured longitudinal emission profiles of the gratings at the designed wavelengths, profiled using a scanning imaging system with a scientific CCD camera \cite{mehta2017precise} (see Methods).
-We measure a targeting inaccuracy of less than 2 $\mu$m for all wavelengths, indicating the functioning of the optical components in accordance with design and simulation.
+Fig.~\ref{fig:levstruc_wavelengths}c shows measured longitudinal emission profiles of the gratings at the designed wavelengths, profiled using a scanning imaging system with a scientific CCD camera \cite{mehta2017precise}.
+We measure a targeting inaccuracy of less than 2 \textmu m for all wavelengths, indicating the functioning of the optical components in accordance with design and simulation.